RX-M/kubecon-eu-2019/step07/README.md

 ```

 Next, deploy Kibana.
 Kibana provides a visualization layer for Elasticsearch data, making it an excellent compliment to
-any Elasticsearch deployment.
-This time, pass the --name flag and use the name you've used for the other Helm
+any deployment of Elasticsearch.
+This time, pass the `--name` flag and use the name you've used for the other Helm
 deployments:

 ```